Johnson, Joseph, circa 1751-1776

 Found in 2 Collections and/or Records:

-Scope and Contents Commission signed by Lt.
+Commission signed by Lt.
 Co.
 John Young, of Joseph Johnson to raise a unit of Mohegan Indian scouts.
 Accompanied by orders to Johnson to scout Fort Edward to Fort Ticonderoga and rejoin the regiment at Fort William Henry.
 On the document is a letter from Johnson to his wife (August 19, 1757), describing life in camp and detailing the sickness of some of his fellow scouts.

-Scope and Contents Passport of Joseph Johnson issued to him by the Provincial Congress, signed by P.V.B Livingston, president and attested by John McKelson and Robert Benson, secretaries.
+Passport of Joseph Johnson issued to him by the Provincial Congress, signed by P.V.B Livingston, president and attested by John McKelson and Robert Benson, secretaries.